 “Billy!”

 “Don’t leave, boys!
-I want you all as my witnesses to prove that I killed Joe Grant in self-defense!”
+I want you all as my witnesses to prove that I killed Joe Grant in self defense!”

-Billy walked over and said,
+Billy leaned over the corpse and muttered:

 “I’ve been there way too often for you, Joe.”